-- Capital expenditure increased by 30% due to planned turnarounds in Ziegler Alcohol, Paraffin, and Ethylene Oxide units, weaker R/US\$ exchange rate and higher inflation rate. - Capital spend for 2024 is forecasted to include general sustenance capital.
+- Capital expenditure increased by 30% due to planned turnarounds in Ziegler Alcohol, Paraffin, and Ethylene Oxide units, weaker R/US\$ exchange rate and higher inflation rate. - Capital spend for 2024 is forecasted to mainly include general sustenance capital.
+No significant maintenance shutdowns are planned for 2024.